Who is God’s (Jehovah’s) Witness?

 6 also said in another passage, You are a priest forever in the order of Melchizedek.

 It was the high priest and he alone that was granted access into the Most Holy compartment of the Temple in order to receive instruction from God.
-He served as God’s spokesman (witness) in that what he was told from God and then he imparted what he was told to all others.
-It was the high priest who bore witness in God’s behalf.
+He served as God’s spokesman (witness).
+What he heard from God he then communicated to the rest of the assembly of God’s people.
 He was the “Amen” in that arrangement.

 Well then, who are Christ disciples to bear witness concerning?

-The words spoken by Jesus to his apostles recorded in Acts 1:1-8 reveal the answer to this question:
+What Jesus said to his apostles recorded in Acts 1:1-8 reveal the answer to this question:

 1 The first account I wrote, Theophilus, concerned all that Jesus began both to do and to teach,